-i’ve never had a problem with WMV files, and ever since i started using sony vegas a little over a year ago, i’ve never had trouble rendering a video (it was a very different story back when i was using windows movie maker for the first few progress reports).
+I’ve never had a problem with WMV files, and ever since I started using Sony Vegas a little over a year ago I’ve never had trouble rendering a video.
+It was a very different story back when I was using Windows Movie Maker for the first few progress report videos.

-this time i found i couldn’t render the video as a WMV file because i didn’t have the necessary audio codec. or so the program told me. i assumed something must have gone wrong with my version of windows media player. maybe i accidentally deleted the relevant codec while getting rid of unnecessary cobwebs on my hard drive. nothing i tried fixed the problem.
+This time I found I couldn’t render the video as a WMV file because I didn’t have the necessary audio codec.
+Or so Vegas told me.
+I assumed something must have gone wrong with my version of Windows Media Player.
+Maybe I accidentally deleted the relevant codec while getting rid of unnecessary cobwebs on my hard drive.
+Nothing I tried fixed the problem.

-after a lot of frustration and fruitless troubleshooting, i took another look at the rendering settings and noticed a surround sound option was selected. when i imported dead men walk into sony vegas, it came with a number of different audio options i had to collapse into mono for the best sound, and along the way the program decided i must have wanted to publish the whole video with surround sound. the trouble is, i don’t have a surround sound codec, because i would never have cause to use it.
+After a lot of frustration and fruitless troubleshooting, I took another look at the rendering settings and noticed a surround sound option was selected.
+When I imported Dead Men Walk into Vegas, it came bundled with a number of different audio options I had to collapse into mono for the best sound.
+When it was rendering time, Vegas decided I wanted to publish the whole video with surround sound.
+The trouble is, I don’t have a surround sound codec, because I would never have cause to use it.

-i switched back to normal stereo mode, and all was well.
+I switched back to the normal stereo mode, and all was well.

-i also spent some time trying to find a better-quality clip of “out of touch” without a logo at the bottom of the screen. all the really nice-looking logo-free versions on youtube must have some sort of encoding that prevents them from being downloaded. even my friend tubeminator couldn’t help me there. so i had to settle for lesser quality and a stupid logo. the passion still comes through, anyway.
+I also spent some time trying to find a better-quality clip of “Out of Touch” without a logo at the bottom of the screen.
+All the really nice-looking logo-free versions on YouTube must have some sort of encoding that prevents them from being downloaded.
+Even my old friend Tubeminator couldn’t help me there.
+So I had to settle for lower quality and a stupid logo.
+The passion still comes through, anyway.

-i’d forgotten how much i like the song off of WHO YOU ARE NOW… that plays over the end credits. it doesn’t sound like anything else on that album. now it almost sounds like an embryonic precursor to a few of the things i would be doing on CREATIVE NIGHTMARES four years later.
+I’d forgotten how much I like the song off of WHO YOU ARE NOW… that plays over the end credits, too.
+It doesn’t sound like anything else on that album.
+Now it almost sounds like an embryonic precursor to a few of the things I would be doing on CREATIVE NIGHTMARES four years later.

-elliott’s tender moment in this video is one of the shortest segments he’s ever done, and it’s markedly different in tone from the rants he tends to go on lately. i think he’s still a little miffed that i haven’t recorded a new intro song for him yet. still, i think on the whole the video moves at a pretty good pace. there’s even a little callback to a joke that was buried at the end of the second progress report (if anyone catches what it is, i will bow before you in awe).
+Elliott’s tender moment in this video is one of the shortest segments he’s ever done, and there’s a marked difference in tone from the rants he tends to go on lately.
+I think he’s still a little miffed that I haven’t recorded a new intro song for him yet.
+Still, I think on the whole the video moves at a pretty good pace.
+There’s even a little callback to a joke that was buried at the end of the second progress report video (if anyone catches what it is, I will bow before you in awe).

-at this point i’ve fallen into a pretty comfortable groove with these things, and settled back down around the 25-minute range again. be warned, though, that when i do finish THE ANGLE OF BEST DISTANCE, the accompanying video progress report will be suitably long-winded. and i’ve got something big planned for the one that should be showing up around christmas.
+At this point I’ve fallen into a pretty comfortable groove with these things and settled back down around the twenty-five-minute range again.
+Be warned, though, that when I do finish THE ANGLE OF BEST DISTANCE the accompanying video progress report will be suitably long-winded.
+And I’ve got something big planned for the one that should be showing up around Christmas.